HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_and_tracing_clientside/csa2t_trble_tracemod.md

     1. In the Helm chart set, WP ConfigService `resourceaggregation.client.debug.mode.allowed=true`.

-    2. Apply the helm changes.
+    2. Apply the Helm changes.

 When a user sets a cookie that is named `com.ibm.portal.resourceaggregator.client.debug.mode` to `true`, debug versions of module contributions are loaded if they are defined.
 Modules are loaded without using separate links and script tags.
 All resources are downloaded as a combined unit in that case.